sensecollective/steps-to-get-started/tutorials/samba/README.md

 Step 2: follow [this blog to setup shared folder on windows 10](https://www.howtogeek.com/176471/how-to-share-files-between-windows-and-linux/)

-Step 3: ensure you have cifs-utils and samba installed on linux
+Step 3: ensure you have cifs-utils installed on linux

+Step 4:
 ```
 $ mkdir ~/Desktop/Windows-Share/